Negative attitudes and shame are often passed from parents to children. This often blocks true intimacy (closeness) between adult couples.

 All men want is sex.

-Men will not let you have your own views about anything.
+Men will not let you think for yourself.

 Messages commonly passed on to boys include: